0ssamaak0/DES-Project/README.md

 # DES Encryption / Decryption

 # Compiling the program
-the new version of our program is multi_threaded, for compilation
+the new version of our program is Multi-Threaded, for compilation use:

 ``` bash
 g++ -pthread -o main_threaded main_threaded.cpp